 Networking-I’ve gained lots of my followers through networking with other bloggers, either by talking to them on Twitter or Facebook, or meeting them at events.
 I never ASK people to follow me but at events I give out my business cards, and they can follow me later if they choose to.
 Commenting on other bloggers posts is another good way to network, although there are mixed views on whether or not you should leave your link.
 I personally do, but only if I’m leaving a proper, useful comment.
 No ‘nice post, here’s my link’ from me.

 Posting great content-Perhaps the most important way to gain followers, if you produce (and promote) great content, people are bound to want to follow you.
-My post on writing content people want to read should help with that.

 Hopefully this has helped those of you who aren’t yet bloggers, or who are new bloggers.